jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 to a [pinned nixpkgs](https://jappieklooster.nl/pinning-nixops-builds.html).
 This uses `nixos-rebuild switch`, just like on my laptop.
-However I specify the target host to be one of the domains hosted on the hetzner machine.
+However I specify the target host to be one of the domains hosted on the Hetzner machine.
-All domains domains lead to the hetzner machine.
+All domains domains lead to the Hetzner machine.

 But how does the machine decide which HTTP request goes to what service?
 After all they all arrive on the same machine now,